IU-PR/Capstone_project/content/docs/2024/Team44/week3.md

 ### **Backend Development**:

-This week, we developing API endpoints using Django Rest Framework.
+This week, we were developing API endpoints using Django Rest Framework.

 ***Authentication Endpoints***